The intent is to work within school districts & develop partnerships.

-The Madison Mural Program engages at-risk students through project-based learning so as to help increase school attendance.
-Educators from Prairie Phoenix Academy in Sun Prairie and the SAIL Program at West High School have told us that their data shows increased attendance for students participating in our mural activities.
+The Williamson Street Art Center encourages others to engage at-risk students through project-based learning so as to build confidence, ease anxiety & help increase school attendance.
+Educators from Prairie Phoenix Academy in Sun Prairie, the SAIL Program at West High School, and others have told us that data shows increased attendance for students participating in our mural activities.

 We encourage you to work with neighborhood centers, neighborhood associations, after-school programs, summer programs, public heath departments & develop other partnerships.
 An example of a successful school / neighborhood partnership is the one we did with Leopold Neighborhood Association and Leopold Elementary School, that resulted in a painted mural fence and mosaic stepping stones for the community gardens at Leopold Park.